header "Mipnei seiva takum v'hadar-tah p'nei zaken - You shall rise before the aged and show honor to the elder" (Leviticus 19:32)

 Another woman who sometimes spends much of the hour looking very distant and removed always lights up at the end when I make eye contact with her as we close with a Shabbat Shalom chant.
 Her smile brightens the whole room!

-A long-time participant who comes every month says: "You always leave me with a certain feeling....
+A long-time participant, age 105, who comes every month says: "You always leave me with a certain feeling....
 I can't really say more, just that - it's just a feeling I get...."
+(In reality she says a lot more than that - she is one of my best teachers, always questioning and challenging!)

 (click to play)